svitekpavel/ccap-sw-assessment/README.md

 # Task

-Based on the included mockup, create an application which will display a list of people/organisms and their information.
+Based on the included mockup, update this application which displays a list of people/organisms and their information.
-The user will be able to filter the list of organisms based on criteria (left sidebar) as well as search.

-You can use the Star Wars API: https://swapi.co/api/people/
+The app uses the Star Wars API: https://swapi.co/

-## Functionality requirements:

-- The user can select multiple filters (in an **OR** relationship between them)
-- The filters should be checkboxes/radios/dropdpowns - no text inputs - the options can be derived from the endpoint response
+## Tasks to complete:

+- Add the search functionality
-- The search functionality is a text input, and searches for the name of the organism
+-- The search functionality is a text input, and searches for the name of the organism when the search button is clicked
-- Search input and filters are working together in an **AND** relationship, meaning that if a filter is selected, the search will take that into account, and vice-versa
-- No need to be responsive (CSS)
-- No need to be cross-browser compatible - will be viewed in Chrome
+- Convert the person's name to a link that links to the url value returned in their record
+- Add a spec for the person's homeworld.
+- Create and apply a pipe that takes the person's gender and converts it to a gender icon or a question mark.
+- Create and apply a pipe that adds units for both the height and weight fields.

 ## A few important points that we highly appreciate: